 Cable, geophones (jugs) and recording devices (boxes) are normally carried aboard line trucks or RTVs.
 The cables will be placed along the seismic line.
 In narrow brush cuts, over fences, across creeks and through wet or soft areas, cable will be hand carried by the line crew.
 The geophones and recording devices will be connected to the cable at the prescribed locations.
 When all geophones are in position and the recorder has connected to the cable, the line is ready to be recorded.
 Note: On some jobs, helicopters are used to transport cables, geophones and recording devices in heli-bags to planned locations, from where the line crew manually position them.

 The seismic line is recorded[+]

-Where dynamite is the energy source, a shooter will sequentially visit each shot hole and detonate the charge.
-Where the seismic line is to be vibrated, typically one to four vibrators mounted on trucks or buggies, will lower their pads and simultaneously vibrate the ground for a few seconds at each source point location.
-Often vibrators will vibrate over several locations on either side of each source point.
+When dynamite is the energy source, a shooter will sequentially visit each shot hole and detonate the charge.
+When the seismic line is to be vibrated, typically one to four vibrators mounted on trucks or buggies, will lower their pads and simultaneously vibrate the ground for a few seconds at each source point location.
+Vibrators will vibrate over several locations on either side of each source point.

 Cleanup of the seismic program[+]